 The Munros are a typically American dysfunctional family, complete with rebellious, uncommunicative offspring and baffled parents.
 Patriarch Bob would like to remedy the situation before his son and daughter instant-message their parents out of their lives.
 Bob rents a motor home to take the clan on vacation but soon finds that camping and togetherness can be hazardous to one’s health.

-Best watched: with your family on a Sunday night, feeling you’re low-key sick of each other.
+Best watched: with your family on a Sunday night, feeling a little bit sick of each other.

 500 Days of Summer